ludwig-ai/ludwig/README.md

 </div>

 > \[!IMPORTANT\]
-> Our community has moved to [Discord](https://discord.gg/CBgdrGnZjy) -- please join us!
+> Our community has moved to [Discord](https://discord.gg/CBgdrGnZjy) -- please join us there!

 # 📖 What is Ludwig?